 Dates, Oh those JavaScript Dates

 Dates in the browser have always been a pain and it looks like this continues even in Web Assembly.
 Mono handles date access via JavaScript interop, so those same date limitations show up in the .NET runtime.
 Currently, dates are always in UTC format with no way in .NET to turn them into local dates.
-The problem is that TimeZoneInfo isn’t working, so every related to TimeZone conversions current uses.
+The problem is that TimeZoneInfo isn’t working, so every operation related to TimeZone conversions also has problems.
 As a workaround, using a Date wrapper with an application fixed offset can provide some relief for this issue.

-These issues also have side effects.
-For example, I was trying to load JSON.NET to get formatted JSON output from my objects for debugging, but that failed due to some obscure date conversion errors.
-I had to stick with JsonUtils.Serialize() and unformatted output.
+The date issue also has side effects.
+For example, I was trying to load JSON.NET to get formatted JSON output from my objects for debugging, but that failed due to some obscure date conversion errors in the serialized data that contains dates.
+I had to stick with JsonUtils.Serialize() (a Blazor supplied function) and unformatted output.
 This is likely to get resolved in future versions, but it just demonstrates that this is preview software and not ready for production.

-As cool as Blazor is to experiment with, it’s a long way from production ready.
+As cool as Blazor is to experiment with, it’s a long way from production ready

 Web Assembly is Not All about the DOM